Selective removal of thin layers on flat substrates

 With the USP laser you can Precisely cut substrates and Layers removed selectively will.
 The latter is often used in organic electronics Contacting of conductor tracks needed.
 In order to achieve a sufficiently high quality, parameters such as focus, spatial and temporal pulse shape and subsequent cleaning must therefore be taken into account in this process.
 Especially when structuring the transparent, conductive indium tin oxide (ITO) used in many areas USP processing reduces the resulting raised edges which are critical for subsequent coatings.

 The use of ultrashort pulse lasers allows physical processes that would not be possible with longer pulse lengths.
 This opens up new process windows and new industrial-grade processes can be implemented.

 - Structuring of isolation trenches by laser ablation

-- structuring of organic coatings
+- Structure of organic coatings

-- precise cutting of different substrate types in free forms
+- Precise cutting of different substrate types

 - Marking of substrates for clear identification within the process chains